What is acne?

 How is acne treated?

 The goal of acne treatment is to reduce the occurrence of new pimples, minimize scarring, and improve appearance.
 Although acne cannot be cured, many effective treatments are available to reduce its symptoms.
 These include over-the-counter (OTC) medications, prescription medications, and surgeries.
 Fortunately, with time, most young people with acne will outgrow the condition.
 However, some women experience acne into adulthood due to hormonal changes.
 Adult men may also experience acne.

-You can buy a number of topical medications in stores without a prescription.
+You can buy topical medications in stores without a prescription.
 These medications typically dry out the pimples and kill bacteria.
 The following products are available in both OTC and prescription strengths: